Real Estate Brokerage CDA Commission Reconciliation Workflow

 Gross commission.
 Stated both in dollars and as a percentage of sales price.
 This figure ties back to the ALTA Settlement Statement / Closing Disclosure, which is the upstream document of record.
 When a CDA's gross commission looks wrong, the ALTA is the cross-check — and walking through extracting the ALTA Settlement Statement that backs the CDA's commission line is the way to verify it at scale rather than transaction by transaction.

 Broker-side deductions.
 The brokerage's costs come out next: E&O insurance contribution per closing, transaction coordinator (TC) fee if borne by the brokerage, franchise royalty for franchised offices, and any marketing or compliance fees the brokerage's policy applies.
-Which of these land on the CDA itself versus inside the brokerage's internal split sheet varies by brokerage; the reconciliation discipline has to know which is which for every agent and every transaction type.
+Which of these land on the CDA itself versus inside the brokerage's internal split sheet varies by brokerage; the reconciliation workflow has to know which is which for every agent and every transaction type.

 Agent-side deductions.
 Where the brokerage's policy puts agent-side deductions on the CDA itself rather than on the internal split sheet, this is where they sit: referral fees out (often the largest agent-side item and a recurring source of exceptions), mentor split for agents under a mentor agreement, team-lead split for agents on a team, broker administrative fee.
 Some brokerages keep all of these off the CDA and apply them on the split sheet alone; others itemize everything on the CDA so title disburses directly to each party.